[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Results

 \subsubsection{Learning from policies biased to specific rewards}

 In the same reviewer rebuttal discussed in Section \ref{sec:ext-negative}, \cite{openreview_comment_negative} claim that FairDICE is robust to suboptimal data quality and limited coverage.
-To support this claim, they remove trajectories whose preference weights lie near the centre of the simplex, which ensures a more challenging dataset as only unbalanced trade-offs remain.
-By filtering out all trajectories with preference weights between 0.4 and 0.6, \cite{openreview_comment_negative} demonstrate that the performance of FairDICE stays stable. \ref{claim:ext-filter} aims to replicate these results and extend them by evaluating FairDICE on (increasingly) unbalanced data.
-The replication and extension of the results with BC-style loss from Appendix H of \cite{kim2025fairdice} can be found in our Appendix \ref{appendix:filtering_pref_weights}, but due to a lack of time we are unable to reproduce this experiment using the corrected loss.

-Beyond the coverage of preference weights, the shape of the preference-weight distribution may also influence performance.
-To isolate this effect, we evaluate FairDICE (as described) on two environments with both a `narrow` and `wide` distribution over preference weights\footnote{This terminology originates from the D4MORL dataset --- we visualise the distributions in Appendix Fig.\ \ref{fig:d4morl_data_distributions}.}, as shown in Table \ref{tab:wide_vs_narrow}.
-It can be observed that the average NSW for all distributions and environments, while differing, is still very similar to performance on the uniformly distributed dataset, meaning the data distribution has limited impact on fair performance (although these distributions are not very different, as can be seen in Appendix \ref{appendix:morl-datasets-dist}.)

-We also probe FairDICE's robustness to biased datasets in a discrete environment, namely a biased MO-FourRooms dataset where visits to the 3 goals were split 80/10/10\%.
+To examine this claim, we probe FairDICE's robustness to biased datasets in a discrete environment, namely a biased MO-FourRooms dataset where visits to the 3 goals were split 80/10/10\%.
 This checks if FairDICE can achieve fairness despite an unfair offline dataset.

-As shown in Figure~\ref{fig:fourrooms_biased}, FairDICE with $\alpha=1.0$ on the imbalanced dataset (red) substantially outperforms the utilitarian baseline on imbalanced data (which inherits the dataset's bias), demonstrating that the fairness mechanism provides meaningful correction.
+As shown in Fig.~\ref{fig:fourrooms_biased}, FairDICE with $\alpha=1.0$ on the imbalanced dataset (red) substantially outperforms the utilitarian baseline on imbalanced data (which inherits the dataset's bias), demonstrating that the fairness mechanism provides meaningful correction.
 However, the imbalanced case does not fully recover the performance of the balanced setting: at low $\beta$, NSW is approximately 10 points lower, and Jain's fairness peaks around $0.7$--$0.8$ compared to $\sim 0.9$ for the balanced dataset, with considerably wider confidence intervals.
 The two cases converge only at high $\beta$, where the policy is constrained close to the data regardless of $\alpha$.
 This suggests that FairDICE can partially mitigate dataset imbalance, but does not fully overcome it in discrete environments.